cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 }
 ```

-3. Limit Grant delegation to AWS Services usage where possible.
+3. Limit grant delegation to AWS Services usage where possible.

 * This can be done by the `kms:GrantIsForAWSResource` Condition Key here.
 An example key policy for EC2 Autoscaling with encrypted volumes is below.